-12 Water Inflow Within Excavations and Water Takings
+12 Water Inflow Within Excavations and Service Trenches and Water Takings

 Water inflow within excavations in soils is influenced by the depth of excavations relative to the water table and flow behavior of water in soils as controlled by the permeability of soils.
+Section 7 provides estimated values of permeability, infiltration, and percolation which can be used for calculations in connection with water behavior at this site.

 In view of the assessments under section 5.1 and information seen in the borehole logs, water inflow in excavations is expected to be significant.
 In addition, sandy silt encountered at this site is susceptible to caving.

-Refer to the excavations/open-cut section for guidance for excavation on difficult soils.
-Pumping from open sumps does not prevent caving of soils into excavations.
+Refer to the excavations/open-cut section 10 for guidance for excavation on difficult soils.
+Pumping from open sumps does not prevent the caving of soils into excavations.
+In general, section 10 recommends to use well points dewatering and apply the provisions for type 2 soils.